 Questions School Response What kinds of special educational needs are provided for at Cranbrook Education Campus?
 Cranbrook Education Campus is a mainstream, inclusive school for children aged 2-16 that fully complies with the requirements set out in the Special Educational Needs Code of Practice (2014).
 A pupil has SEND where their learning difficulty or disability calls for special educational provision, namely provision different from or additional to that normally available to pupils of the same age.
 (SEND Code of Practice, 2015, p.94) There are four broad areas of need for children with SEND.
-Trained and experienced staff are able to support learners who may have difficulties with: Cognition and Learning Speech, Language and Communication needs Social, Emotional and Mental Health Sensory and/or Physical Difficulties Children on the Autistic Spectrum We make reasonable adjustments to our practices so as to comply with the Equality Act (2010).
+Trained and experienced staff are able to support learners who may have difficulties with: • Cognition and Learning • Speech, Language and Communication needs • Social, Emotional and Mental Health • Sensory and/or Physical Difficulties • Children on the Autistic Spectrum We make reasonable adjustments to our practices so as to comply with the Equality Act (2010).
 Children with SEN, either with or without an Education and Health Care Plan, are welcome to apply for a place in school in line with the school admissions policy.
 If a place is available, we will use our best endeavours, in partnership with parents, to make the provision appropriate and accessible to meet the SEN of pupils at this school.
-For children with an EHCP, parents have the right to request a particular school and the local authority must comply with that preference and name the school or college in the EHC plan unless: it would be unsuitable for the age, ability, aptitude or SEN of the child or young person, Or the attendance of the child or young person there would be incompatible with the efficient education of others, or the efficient use of resources.
+For children with an EHCP, parents have the right to request a particular school and the local authority must comply with that preference and name the school or college in the EHC plan unless: • it would be unsuitable for the age, ability, aptitude or SEN of the child or young person • Or the attendance of the child or young person there would be incompatible with the efficient education of others, or the efficient use of resources.
 Before making the decision to name our school in a child's EHCP, the local authority will send the governing body a copy of the EHCP and then consider their comments very carefully before a final decision on placement is made.
 In addition, the local authority must also seek the agreement of the named school.
 What are the policies for identifying children with SEND and assessing their needs?
-We have highly trained teachers and teaching assistants who can identify and help support children who are experiencing any difficulties and the SENDCO coordinate this work across the whole Campus.
+We have highly trained teachers and teaching assistants who can identify and help support children who are experiencing any difficulties and the SENCO coordinate this work across the whole Campus.
 All children are different so every child is unique with their learning journey.
 Class teachers continually track the progress of all children in their class.
 They have daily discussions with classroom support staff to ensure every child is meeting their potential as well as monitoring written work and regularly observing children during their learning.
-Class teachers and teaching assistants can discuss any concerns they have as and when needed with the SENDCO, and in primary teachers have termly contact with parents.
-There are many ways that we may identify a SEND for example:
+Class teachers and teaching assistants can discuss any concerns they have as and when needed with the SENCO, and all teachers have termly Pupil Progress meetings and Inclusion Reviews.
+There are many ways that we may identify a SEND for example: Liaising with all Nursery providers and other primary schools to ensure that information on children transitioning into the Academy is shared effectively.